MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab01_Data_Modeling.md

 # Exercise #1: Create Environments and Solution

-**Objective:** In this exercise, you will create a community plan environment to memic Production environment that we will refer to as "Prod".
+**Objective:** In this exercise, you will create a community plan environment to mimic Production environment that we will refer to as "Prod".

 ## Task #1: Create Environments